barry-ha/Griduino/docs/ASSEMBLY.md

 The Griduino hardware platform offers a great deal of capability with a bright colorful display, powerful cpu, GPS receiver, barometric sensor, and a digital audio channel.
 We hope you invent fun and useful new things for it to do.

 You may find the "examples" folder useful.
 It contains a variety of smaller programs that were used to develop certain concepts and check out features.
-For example, the barograph display can be a handy desktop application, showing the last 48 hours of barometric pressure and 1-hour and 3-hour trends.
+For example, the barograph display can be a handy desktop application, showing a few days of barometric pressure history.

 <h2>8.
 Using the Griduino GPS</h2>